HariKrishnaKR1/brsr-regime-analysis/README.md

 ## Motivation

 BRSR is mandated by SEBI for large listed companies to enhance transparency in sustainability practices.
-However, there is often a disconnect between disclosure breadth and actual operational integration.
+However, there is often a disconnect between the breadth of disclosure and actual operational integration.
 This study addresses whether we can distinguish genuine commitment from symbolic compliance by analysing temporal disclosure patterns using probabilistic frameworks.

+This analysis is based on an earlier personal project of mine, which can be found [here](BRSR).

 ## Key Features